bodand/GetDependency/README.md

 `add_subdirectory`'d into the project.
 You can just copy the whole thing and add it to your repo if you wish, or use a Git submodule to get it.
-If you ask me, I use it with a submodule:
+If you ask me, I use CMake do download the file for me:

 ## Usage
 Have a `dependencies.cmake` file which is laid out like so, with example dependencies: